conedevelopment/sprucecss-site-eleventy/src/blog/the-different-types-of-css-frameworks.md

 You can put [Bulma](https://bulma.io/) and [Spruce CSS](https://sprucecss.com/docs/getting-started/introduction) into this group too.

+{% notification %}
-<Notification type="info">We can call these kinds of frameworks the traditional ones because these were the first ones.</Notification>
+We can call these kinds of frameworks the traditional ones because these were the first ones.
+{% endnotification %}

 ## Utility-based CSS Frameworks